awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-acmpca-certificate.md

 `SigningAlgorithm`  <a name="cfn-acmpca-certificate-signingalgorithm"></a>
 The name of the algorithm that will be used to sign the certificate to be issued\.
 This parameter should not be confused with the `SigningAlgorithm` parameter used to sign a CSR in the `CreateCertificateAuthority` action\.
+The specified signing algorithm family \(RSA or ECDSA\) much match the algorithm family of the CA's secret key\.
 *Required*: Yes
 *Type*: String
 *Allowed values*: `SHA256WITHECDSA | SHA256WITHRSA | SHA384WITHECDSA | SHA384WITHRSA | SHA512WITHECDSA | SHA512WITHRSA`